International Tax Services

 To claim exemption from withholding on Employee Compensation, Honoraria, or Independent Contractor Payments

 - Complete Part I, II, and III of IRS Form 8233 Exemption from Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a non-resident alien.

-- The International Tax Specialist will review the immigration documents, payment type, and specific treaty language in order to determine eligibility for the treaty exemption.
+- KSU International Tax will review the immigration documents, payment type, and specific treaty language in order to determine eligibility for the treaty exemption.

-- If an individual is considered eligible, the International Tax Specialist will complete Part IV of IRS Form 8233 and apply for the exemption with the IRS.
+- If an individual is considered eligible, KSU International Tax will complete Part IV of IRS Form 8233 and apply for the exemption with the IRS.

 - IRS Form 8233 is only valid for ONE calendar year.
-In order to renew an exemption, the individual must forward a new IRS Form 8233 to the International Tax Specialist, a new FNIF form, copies of current immigration documents and the country specific statement in December of the current tax year for the following tax year.
+In order to renew an exemption, the individual must forward to KSU International Tax a new IRS Form 8233, new FNIF form, copies of current immigration documents and the country specific statement in December of the current tax year for the following tax year.

 To claim exemption from withholding on Scholarship, Fellowship, Grant, or Royalty Payments

 - Complete IRS Form W-8 BEN Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding.

 - Submit Form W-8 BEN, a completed KSU Foreign National Information Form (FNIF), and copies of the individual's immigration documents to KSU International Tax before payment is made.